“Life today is not what it used to be.”

 The main idea behind all these techniques is to find your own reasons again for being and to re-affirm your worth.

-The Bright Side of Existential Crisis
+The Bright Side of an Existential Crisis

 The influential Polish psychiatrist Kazinierez Dabrowski developed a theory he called Positive disintegration (in the mid-1960s).
 It’s based on the notion that anxiety and distress are necessary for growth and development.